126

 So as to emphasize the importance of the Scapular of Carmel, Our Lady, on one occasion, chose to wear the Carmelite habit when she appeared to the three little children at Fatima, Portugal.
 This particular apparition which occurred on October 13, 1917 was her sixth and final appearance to the Fatima shepherds.
 It was accompanied by what has been termed the “greatest modern miracle.”
 For on that memorable day the 70,000 spectators who were gathered at Fatima witnessed the sun whirling in the sky like an enormous ball of fire.

 Our Lady’s message at Fatima was that the world must pray, do penance, and be consecrated to her Immaculate Heart.
-Only then will Russia be converted and the insidious errors of atheism countered.
+Only when Russia is specifically consecrated to Our Lady’s Immaculate Heart by name, in accordance with Our Lady’s words to Sister Lucy, will that nation be converted and her insidious errors, including atheism, be countered.
 Mary’s favorite prayer is the Rosary…the penances which please her most are the little daily sufferings anyone can offer…and what better way is there to be perpetually consecrated to her Immaculate Heart than by wearing the Brown Scapular?